Hera (space mission): Thermal Infrared Imager (TIRI)

-TIRI is a thermal infrared imager provided by the Japanese Space Agency.
+TIRI is a thermal infrared imager provided by the JAXA, the Japanese space agency.
 The spectral range observed is between 7 and 14 microns and it has 6 filters.
 Its visual range is 13.3 x 10.6°.
 The spatial resolution is 2.3 meters at a distance of 10 kilometers.

 X-Band Radio Science (X-DST)

-The mass of the two asteroids making up the binary system, the characteristics of their gravity field, their rotational speed and their orbits will be measured using radio wave disturbances caused by the Doppler effect.
+The mass of the two asteroids making up the binary system, the characteristics of their gravity field, their rotational speed, and their orbits will be measured using radio wave disturbances caused by the Doppler effect.
 The measurements relate to the radio exchanges between Hera and Earth stations but also between Hera and the CubeSats.
 Due to the low orbit in which the CubeSats will circulate, these last measurements are crucial to determine the gravity of Didymos.

-Instrumentation on board the two nano-satellites
+CubeSats

-Two CubeSat type nano-satellites, named Milani and Juventas, are transported by Hera and released before arrival in the asteroidal system (65803) Didymos.
+Two CubeSat type nanosatellites, named Milani and Juventas, are transported by Hera and released before arrival in the asteroidal system (65803) Didymos.
 They are responsible for carrying out investigations that complement those of their carrier ship.
 Both CubeSats are built around a similar platform.
 These are 6U-XL CubeSats with a mass (including propellant) of approximately 12 kilograms.
 They are 3-axis stabilized and have a cold gas propulsion system.
 They communicate with the mothership in S-band.
-The Doppler effect affecting radio links is used to measure the characteristics of the gravitational field of the binary system.
+The Doppler effect affected radio link is used to measure the characteristics of the gravitational field of the binary system.
 They have a visible light camera and star trackers which are used to determine the dynamic variations of Didymos.
 Finally, the two CubeSats are equipped with accelerometers which will be used to determine the properties of the surface of Dimorphos if the CubeSats land on its surface as planned at the end of their mission.
-Juventas is developed by GomSpace while Milani is made by Tyvak International.
+Juventas was developed by GomSpace and Milani by Tyvak International.